 Fortunately, most Americans now wear a seatbelt when traveling by car: about 88.5% as of 2015, according to NHTSA figures, which is a slight increase from 86.7% use just the year before.
 However, even if you normally buckle up, there are probably still times where you don’t bother to use your seatbelt – for example, when you’re just making a quick drive down the street to your neighborhood convenience store.

 This is a risky habit to get into.
 Not only is it against Pennsylvania’s seatbelt law, which requires all drivers, front seat passengers, and children aged eight to 17 to use belt restraints – more importantly, it puts your personal safety in jeopardy every time you do it.
 Vehicular accidents can happen in the blink of an eye, no matter how short the distance traveled.
 They can even happen at the foot of your own driveway.
 Whether you’re traveling one mile or 100, you should always buckle up first.
-Even with protection from airbags, failure to wear a seatbelt still increases your risk of being killed or seriously injured in the event of a crash.
+Even with protection from airbags, failure to wear a seatbelt still increases your risk of being killed or seriously injured in the event of a crash, as a car accident lawyer in Philadelphia, PA knows only too well.

 Hurt in a Car Crash?
 Review Your Claim with an Experienced Car Accident Lawyer in Philadelphia